Hello, how are you? My name is Tiago and I am the founder of the blog Go To Portugal and if you have already asked yourself:

 Keep on reading to know how the blog Go To Portugal will help you to prepare and to visit Portugal

 As you probably know, Portugal has become a trendy country.
-You won’t find any difficulties to get articles about tourist attractions of Lisbon or Porto, but as you can imagine, Portugal is not all about these two cities.
+You won’t find any difficulties to get articles about tourist attractions of Lisbon or Porto but, as you can imagine, Portugal is much more than these two cities.

 Know that I am not going to keep anything from you, when I visit a place, a company, and if the service provided is not the best, you will be informed.
 That was the case, for example, of the Douro cruise.

-In three years of existence, the blog has gained more than:
+In 10 years of existence, the blog has gained more than:

 - Ten requests for advice per day